 Definitely what calls attention the most in this corridor is, without a doubt, its ceiling, which is carefully decored with colored stucco representing the cards of the Italian regions, its ports, and islands.

 The precious maps displayed in the Maps Hall constitute documentation of the geographical knowledge of the sixteenth century.

 While searching about Rome, or the Vatican, you will often hear the name Borgia, but who is this family, you may wonder?

-If you want to know more about the infamous Borgia family, there is a series called Borgia that tells their story, I recommend watching.
+If you want to know more about the infamous Borgia family, there is a series called Borgia that tells their story, I recommend watching it.

 The Borgia apartment was painted by Pinturicchio as requested by Rodrigo Borgia, also known as Pope Alessandro VI.
 The works started in 1492 and were finished in 1494.
 However, the apartment was only opened to the public recently.

-The Borgia rooms are just magical, entering there gives you a ‘ travel back in time’ sensation.
-Details are everywhere, and the dark colors chosen for the painter, gives you a cozy sensation, it does feel like someone’s home, you can easily imagine the furniture and all the luxury this religious character used to live.
+The Borgia rooms are just magical, entering there gives you a ‘ travel back in time sensation.
+Details are everywhere, and the dark colors chosen by the painter, give you a cozy sensation, it does feel like someone’s home, and you can easily imagine the furniture and all the luxury this religious character used to live.